ECHONETv1.0

 Primary Detection

 MEMS microphone array with CNN-based drone signature classification.
-The primary detection modality — passive, always-on, and effective in complex terrain where radar suffers from ground clutter.
+Primary passive detection layer: always-on, terrain-tolerant, and effective in environments where radar line-of-sight is obstructed.

 50–100m detection range (FPV-class drones)